On the Security & Privacy in Federated Learning: Machine Learning

 \subsection{Federated Learning}

-The FL network comprises three sections: the clients, the aggregator, and the communications among them.
-Each component of the network, upon consensus, trains the same ML model.
-The training procedure, e.g., batch size, learning rate, is also chosen by agreement.
-Each client owns a disjoint dataset to locally train the model, which is afterward uploaded to the aggregator.
-Instead of uploading the model itself, clients upload the vector of weights representing the model.
+FL is a collaborative, decentralized scheme for training privacy-driven ML models.
+The FL network is composed of: the clients, the aggregator, and their communications (see Fig.~\ref{fig:federatedlearning}).
+The clients, upon consensus, train the same ML algorithm.
+The training parameters, e.g., batch size and learning rate, are also chosen by agreement.
+Each client owns a disjoint dataset to locally train the model, which is afterward uploaded to the aggregator (the vector of weights representing the model).
 Later, the aggregator, following an aggregation algorithm, i.e., Federated Averaging (see Section~\ref{sec:FedAvg}), joins each client's model.
 After aggregation, the vector of weights is sent back to each client for another training round until convergence.

-This client-aggregator distribution is known as client-server or decentralized architecture, unlike centralized ML.
-By removing the aggregator and performing the aggregation process among the clients in the network, a fully decentralized architecture is obtained, named peer-to-peer (P2P) FL or fully decentralized FL~\cite{rodriguez2020dynamic, vanhaesebrouck2017decentralized}.
+This client-aggregator distribution is known as client-server or decentralized architecture.
+By removing the aggregator and performing the aggregation process among the clients in the network, a fully decentralized architecture is obtained (see Fig.~\ref{fig:P2P}), named peer-to-peer (P2P) FL or fully decentralized FL~\cite{rodriguez2020dynamic, vanhaesebrouck2017decentralized}.